Sanggan River

 The Sanggan River or Sanggan He, also known in English as Sangkan River, is a river in northern China.
 It runs 506 kilometers and has a drainage area of 23,900 square kilometers.
-In addition to its significance in hydrology, it is culturally significant as it has been mentioned in various poems, essays, and novels, including a poem by Chen Tao and an award-winning novel The Sun Shines Over Sanggan River by Ding Ling.
+In addition to its significance in hydrology, it is culturally significant as it has been mentioned in various poems, essays, and novels, including a poem by Chen Tao and a novel The Sun Shines Over Sanggan River by Ding Ling.
 It is also one of the rivers that gave birth to early civilizations.

 Geology

 The Sangan River is a part of the drainage system of Hai River.
 It originates in Shanxi Province.
 It merges with the Yang He (洋河) in Hebei Province and then flows into the Guanting Reservoir.
 The outflow of the reservoir is known as the Yongding River (formerly known as the Wuding River).